-The SHPO will notify the tribes within 3 business days of discovery of remains of unknown affiliation following protocols outlined in NMAC 4.10.11.11 Guidelines for Identification and Notification of Living Persons Who May Be Related to a Burial.
+The SHPO will notify the tribes, starting with Pueblo of Tesuque, within 3 business days of discovery of remains of unknown affiliation following protocols outlined in NMAC 4.10.11.11 Guidelines for Identification and Notification of Living Persons Who May Be Related to a Burial.
 Consultations will be conducted as necessary and appropriate to determine cultural affiliation and a single consulting Tribe or a lead consulting Tribe, to be clarified during consultations and codified in the MOA.